 This week is Court Week at the Federal Circuit, with hearings starting today.
-Due to the recent spike in COVID cases, all February oral arguments will be held remotely.
-As it has for some time now, however, the Federal Circuit is providing access to live audio of each panel scheduled for argument via the Federal Circuit’s YouTube channel.
-In total, including a case set to be argued next week, the court will convene nine panels to consider about 41 cases.
-Of these 41 cases, the court will hear oral arguments in 31.
-Of these argued cases, two attracted amicus briefs: one veterans case being heard en banc and one patent case.
-Here’s what you need to know about these two cases.
+The Federal Circuit is providing access to live audio of each panel scheduled for argument via the Federal Circuit’s YouTube channel.
+In total, including a case set to be argued in two weeks, the court will convene 12 panels to consider about 58 cases.
+Of these 58 cases, the court will hear oral arguments in 41.
+Of these argued cases, three attracted amicus briefs: one patent case, one military records case, and one veterans case.
+Here’s what you need to know about these three cases.

 On March 16, the Federal Circuit issued its opinion in Monroe v.
 United States, an Equal Access to Justice Act case we have been following because it attracted an amicus brief.
 On appeal from the United States Court of Federal Claims, the United States asked the Federal Circuit to overrule what it characterized as an abuse of discretion by the trial court in ordering it to pay the plaintiff’s attorneys’ fees and expenses.
 Monroe, for his part, maintained he “prevailed at each procedural stage of the litigation” and, as result, “a fully compensatory fee award was warranted.”
 The National Veterans Legal Services Program filed an amicus brief in support of Monroe.
 The Federal Circuit, however, agreed with the government and reversed the Court of Federal Claims.
 This is our opinion summary.